ishaanam/wallet-fingerprinting/fingerprinting.md

     - support for certain oppcodes
 - output types (other than change)
     - eg. does the change type match the rest of the outputs, or the input type
-- input positions
+- input and output positions
     - whether or not [BIP 69](https://github.com/bitcoin/bips/blob/master/bip-0069.mediawiki) is followed
-- output positions
-    - whether or not [BIP 69](https://github.com/bitcoin/bips/blob/master/bip-0069.mediawiki) is followed
 - nSequence [will expand]
     - opt-in rbf
     - full-rbf (would need mempool data to detect this)
 - nLocktime [will expand]
     - anti-fee-sniping
-- feerates [will expand]
+- fees/feerates [will expand]
     - min/max allowed fees
-    - following feerate reccomendations
+    - following feerate reccomendations (see [this](https://b10c.me/observations/03-blockchaincom-recommendations/))
 - max unconfirmed tx chain lengths (would need mempool data to detect this, unless ancestors were mined in the same block)
 - low-r-grinding
 - compressed/uncompressed ECDSA public keys (in non-segwit outputs)
 - tx version
     - is the tx version set to 2 as a default, or only when needed?

-## Wallet Fingerprints by Wallet
+- the presence of external inputs/allows collaborative transactions

+## Utilizing Tx Clustering

+Clustering: "the task of finding addresses that belongs to the same wallet as a given address" ([Jonas Nick's masters thesis](https://jonasnick.github.io/papers/thesis.pdf))

+If no fingerprints can be found for a given transaction, clustering algorithms could be used to find other adresses belonging to the same wallet.
+This is helpful because then those transactions can be searched for fingerprints.
+Typically a de-anonymization techniques can be even more effective when multiple are used in tandem.

+## Assumptions Being Made
+- default settings
+- certain software versions